TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/abac/README.md

 # abac (Attribute Based Access Control)
-This example uses the [project Dovetail](https://tibcosoftware.github.io/dovetail/) to demonstrate Attribute Based Access Control (ABAC) in the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).
+This example uses the [TIBCO Flogo® Enterprise](https://www.tibco.com/products/tibco-flogo) to demonstrate Attribute Based Access Control (ABAC) in the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).
 It is implemented using [Flogo®](https://www.flogo.io/) models by visual programming with zero-code.
-The Flogo® models can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0) or [Dovetail](https://github.com/TIBCOSoftware/dovetail).
+The Flogo® models can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0).

 ## Prerequisite
 Follow the instructions [here](../../development.md) to setup the Dovetail development environment on Mac or Linux.